 Western Water

-In 1959, the St. Vrain Supply Canal was constructed across Rabbit Mountain as part of the Colorado Big Thompson Project.
-Still operational, the project was designed to carry water through the mountains from the relatively lush western slope to the semi-arid Front Range.
+In 1959, the St. Vrain Supply Canal across Rabbit Mountain was built as part of the Colorado-Big Thompson Project.
+The project still operates today.
+It carries water through the mountains from the wetter western slope to the drier Front Range.

 Acquisition

-Jack Moomaw was a forest ranger and had a strong desire to preserve wilderness areas, including Rabbit Mountain.
-These aspirations were realized when his granddaughter sold Rabbit Mountain to Boulder County in 1984.
-Because of this acquisition, Rabbit Mountain will be preserved in its natural state for many generations to enjoy.
+Jack Moomaw, a forest ranger, wanted to preserve wild areas, including Rabbit Mountain.
+His granddaughter sold Rabbit Mountain to Boulder County in 1984.
+Because of this purchase, Rabbit Mountain will stay in its natural state for generations to enjoy.